No, President Donald Trump has not been good for comedy: An investigation

 Since Saturday Night Live obviously got under Trump’s skin, it quickly became the late-night comedy show in which viewers most emotionally invested themselves.

-In the same post-election episode where Kate McKinnon as Hillary Clinton at the piano, the show already had some incredibly insightful material.
+In the same post-election episode where Kate McKinnon as Hillary Clinton played the piano, the show already had some incredibly insightful material.
 A sketch starring and written by host Dave Chappelle mined humor from white liberals being the last to see which way the wind was blowing.
 (Katt Williams would later joke about the white conservatives who did see it.)
 The following week, the show turned the liberal bubble into a literal place.
 Trump-era SNL was off to a smart, reflective start.

 As time wore on, SNL produced a lot of funny sketches about Trump, especially when using women to puncture the macho facade of his administration.
 However, the writers also seemed to take the wrong lessons from the success of Melissa McCarthy’s run as Sean Spicer.
 One high-profile guest star after another regularly appeared on the show to reenact the biggest political moment of the week, aping what Trump or whoever had done this time.
-The mere presence of Robert De Niro as Robert Mueller and Ben Stiller as Michael Cohen, seemed meant t0 signal Hollywood’s already assumed abhorrence for Trump, and meant to do some of the heavy lifting in place of jokes.
+The mere presence of Robert De Niro as Robert Mueller and Ben Stiller as Michael Cohen signaled Hollywood’s already-assumed abhorrence for Trump, and did too much of the heavy lifting in place of jokes.
 Politically, SNL often got stuck in comedy cruise control.
 While the show still has the same high highs and low lows of any era, the cold open political sketches have become reliably, thunderingly redundant.

 Why bother with tweaked reenactments, when just showing actual clips of the man being weird as hell on TV, heightened by some surreal editing tweaks, can sometimes makes the same points even better.